GameCult/Aetheria-Economy/README.md

 ### Programming Paradigms

-The codebase makes heavy use of C#'s [Language Integrated Queries (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/), allowing for the concise representation of operations that modify or filter collections.
+The codebase makes heavy use of C#'s [Language Integrated Queries (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/), allowing for the concise representation of operations that modify or filter collections (though they do generate some garbage so must be avoided within the update loop).
 Asynchronous stream processing is often performed using the [functional reactive programming](http://reactivex.io/) paradigm, which is achieved using [Microsoft's Reactive Extensions](https://github.com/dotnet/reactive) on the server and [Reactive Extensions for Unity](https://github.com/neuecc/UniRx).
 Combining Observables with LINQ allows for extremely powerful expressions of the programmer's intent.

 ### Data Structures